mxz7/nypsi/README.md

 -   nypsi tracks mentions across qualifying servers, preventing your users from being irritated by ghost pings, as well as putting all of their recent mentions into a simple, easy access command

+#### 📖 wordle
+-   you can play wordle on discord, with nypsi. no limit to how much you play per day

 ##### 💸 gambling / economy

 -   nypsi has a seasonal economy system, meaning that the economy resets every few months. this also means that the top 5 richest users on the bot at the end of every season receive real life rewards, such as paypal money or equivalent